Close

 • Facing adverse administrative actions

-Find the contact information for the nearest Defense Counsel in your installation’s telephone directory.
-Your installation Trial Defense Service Office, Defense Services Office or area Defense Counsel Office may have a local website with helpful information.
+Find the contact information for the nearest defense counsel in your installation’s telephone directory.
+Your installation Trial Defense Service Office, Defense Services Office or Area Defense Counsel may have a local website with helpful information.

 The information contained on this website is designed to educate and inform service members and their families on their personal legal affairs.
-Nothing contained in the website is a substitute for the competent legal advice of a licensed attorney.
-Service members and their families seeking legal advice should consult the staff of the nearest installation Legal Assistance Office.
+Nothing contained on the website is a substitute for the competent legal advice of a licensed attorney.
+Service members and their families seeking legal advice should consult the staff of the nearest installation legal assistance office.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.